Rayato159/cnn-minecraft-trees/README.md

 Creator: Ruangyot Nanchiang
 Lecturer: Dr.Suradet Tantrairatn

-This project is to study about "Convolutional Neural Network".
+This project is to study about "Convolutional Neural Network". for ANN model coding: [Click here!](https://github.com/Rayato159/Minecraft_Tree)

 ## Create Datasets
 My inspriation is from "Minecraft".
 Then I pick types of tree to create datasets because they are random shape for each and easy to create a picture of tree by coding without drawing.